Why Tablighi Jamaat?

 But deep inside, our fear of Allah stops us from creating chaos.
 We don’t want our personal issues to affect the effort.
 We don’t want to block guidance due to petty grievances.
 If this effort fails, what other efforts will reach people door-to-door?

-- We are the first to apologize
+• We are the first to apologize when there is a conflict.

 This is clearly a great Sunnah that the prophets also followed.
 Prophet Musa AS faced intense difficulties with his own tribe.
-The Sahaba RAhum also had different temperaments (Mizaaj) but they all practiced Sabr.
+The Sahaba RAhum also had different temperaments (Mizaaj) but they all made Sabr.

 Due to ALL the difficulties, we turn and cry to Allah SWT